-The PIU, as delegated by the MoED, has overall responsibility for organizing and overseeing procurement procedures carried out under the RIDP (the "working body").
-The PIU, in agreement with the MoED, will:
+The JPIU, as delegated by the MoEF, has overall responsibility for organizing and overseeing procurement procedures carried out under the RIDP (the "working body" for subcomponent 1 b).
+The JPIU, in agreement with the MoEF, will:

-- Develop, prepare, and get clearance for procurement documentation. - Send the procurement documentation to the Procurement Commission for consideration seven business days before the date of the announcement of the procurement or the sending of invitations to participate. - Confidentially distribute all procurement documentation to members of the Procurement Commission. - Publish an announcement in the media and/or distribute invitations.

-- Conduct timely correspondence with participants to clarify the conditions of the procurement. - Acquaint bidders with the procurement (tender) documentation. - Accept applications (proposals) from participants and their registration, security, and confidentiality. - Request and receive from bidders, in writing, additional information and clarifications regarding the submitted applications (proposals) in order to evaluate and compare them. - Keep minutes of meetings of the Procurement Commission. - Organize the selection and conduct expert assessment of incoming applications (proposals) in accordance with the rules and procedures of the WB. - Submit for approval of the Procurement Commission and approval (no-objection) of the WB any finding that a procurement procedure has been completed or has failed, or any decision to announce a new tender (retender). - Respond to claims and complaints received from bidders based on the results of procurement procedures. - If necessary, after the approval of the protocol (decision) of the Procurement Commission and the approval of the WB, conduct negotiations with the winners.
+- Develop, prepare, and get clearance for procurement documentation. - Send the procurement documentation to the Procurement Commission for consideration seven business days before the date of the announcement of the procurement or the sending of invitations to participate. - Confidentially distribute all procurement documentation to members of the Procurement Commission. - Publish an announcement in the media and/or distribute invitations. - Conduct timely correspondence with bidders to clarify the conditions of the procurement. - Acquaint bidders with the procurement (tender) documentation. - Accept applications (proposals) from bidders and their registration, security, and confidentiality. - Request and receive from bidders, in writing, additional information and clarifications regarding the submitted applications (proposals) to evaluate and compare them. - Keep minutes of meetings of the Procurement Commission. - Organize the selection and conduct expert assessment of incoming applications (proposals) in accordance with the rules and procedures of the WB. - Submit for approval of the Procurement Commission and approval (no-objection) of the WB any finding that a procurement procedure has been completed or has failed, or any decision to announce a new tender (retender). - Respond to claims and complaints received from bidders based on the results of procurement procedures. - If necessary, after the approval of the protocol (decision) of the Procurement Commission and the approval of the WB, conduct negotiations with the winners.

-The SCS is designated as "Customer" for all works financed through centralized sources (state and local budgets) in the Obod Qishloq state program (President's Resolution No 5386 from 29.03.2018).
-The SCS in each participating region (oblast) is assigned by the regional Khokimiyat to provide services to the PIU for procuring the pre-design, design and works contracts for subprojects identified in the qishloq development plans and selected for Project financing under Component 1a.
+The SCS is designated as "Customer" in each participating region (oblast) as per the Presidential Resolution No 4898 from 25.11.2020 "About the measures to implement RIDP with participation of the WB and AIIB, to provide services to the JPIU for procuring the pre-design, design and works contracts for subprojects identified in the qishloq development plans and selected for Project financing under Component 1a.